 Arizona is home to spooky prisons, hotels, mountains, mines and more.
 There are a lot of spooking places in America where ghost hunters detect paranormal activity, but the Grand Canyon State has more than its share.
-Below are just a few locations where you'll find some haunting paranormal activity.
+Below are just a few of the most haunted places in Arizona where you'll find some haunting paranormal activity.

 Patrons, employees, and neighbors have reported strange occurrences and sightings.
 Several neighbors have seen a ghostly couple dancing in an upstairs room after Casey's had closed.
 It's been surmised that since William and Mary died in the house, they are the couple seen dancing.